-Floyd And Conor To Take Home Over $100 Million After Tonight’s Fight– Win Or Lose
+Floyd And Conor To Take Home More Than $100 Million After Tonight’s Fight — Win Or Lose

 But both fighters will undoubtedly take home much more than that.

 As ESPN notes, Mayweather’s fight against Manny Pacquiao got him a $100 million purse but he actually earned $250 million because he got a portion of the huge profits from the fight.
-The McGregor-Mayweather bout is expected to eclipse the Pacquiao fight, so Mayweather may end up earning more that $250 million.
+The McGregor-Mayweather bout is expected to eclipse the Pacquiao fight, so Mayweather may end up earning more than $250 million.

 As for McGregor, his $30 million purse from this fight is much bigger than anything he’s ever gotten for fighting in the octagon.
 But, like Floyd, he’s eventually going to make much more than that because of his deal to get a piece of the fight’s profits.
-He may end up more than hundred million dollars richer after the final bell is rung, whether he’s still standing or not.
+He may end up more than $100 million richer after the final bell is rung, whether he’s still standing or not.

 Although they get the money whether they win or lose, it’s still interesting to speculate on which warrior will be victorious.
 They both have strengths and weakness.
-Floyd may be undefeated but he’s coming out of a two-year retirement.He’s also 40 years old and may have lost his signature speed.
-Conor is a champion MMA fighter but how will he fare in a boxing ring with boxing’s rules.
+Floyd may be undefeated but he’s coming out of a two-year retirement.He’s also 40-years-old and may have lost his signature speed.
+Conor is a champion MMA fighter but how will he fare in a boxing ring with boxing’s rules?

 Conor McGregor 153 lbs